micahmelling/auto-shap/README.md

 >>> model.fit(x, y)
 >>> produce_shap_values_and_summary_plots(model=model, x_df=x_df, save_path='shap_output')
 ```
-The above code will save three files into a files subdirectory in the specified
+The above code will save three files into a "files" subdirectory in the specified
-shap_output directory.
+save_path directory.
 * A csv of SHAP values for every row in x_df.
-* A txt file containing expected values of the SHAP explainer.
+* A txt file containing the expected value of the SHAP explainer.
 * A csv of the global SHAP values covering every feature in x_df.

-Likewise, two plots will be saved into a plots subdirectory.
+Likewise, two plots will be saved into a "plots" subdirectory.
 * A bar plot of the top global SHAP values.
 * A dot plot of SHAP values to show the influence of features across observations
 in x_df.

 ## Multiprocessing Support
-By default, the maximum number of cores are used to calculate SHAP values in
+By default, the maximum number of cores available is used to calculate SHAP
-parallel.
-To manually set the number of cores to use, you can do the following.
+values in parallel.
+To manually set the number of cores to use, you can do
+the following.

 ```buildoutcfg
 >>> generate_shap_values(model, x_df, n_jobs=4)
 ```

+For small datasets, multiprocessing may not add much in terms of performance and
+could even slow down computation times due to the overhead of spinning up a
+multiprocessing pool.
+To turn off multiprocessing, set n_jobs=1.

 ## Overriding Auto-Detection
-Using generate_shap_values or produce_shap_values_and_summary_plots will leverage
+Using generate_shap_values() or produce_shap_values_and_summary_plots() will
-auto-detection of certain model characteristics.
-Those are as follows, which are
+leverage auto-detection of certain model characteristics.
+Those characteristics
-all controlled with Booleans:
+are as follows, which are all controlled with Booleans:
 * linear_model
 * tree_model
 * boosting_model
 * calibrated_model
 * regression_model

-Though auto-shap will handle most common models, it is not yet tuned to handle
+Though auto-shap will natively handle most common models, it is not yet
-every possible type of model.
-In some cases, then, you can have to manually set
+tuned to handle every possible type of model.
+Therefore, in some cases, you may
-one or more of the above booleans in the function calls.
-At present and at minimum,
+have to manually set one or more of the above Booleans in the function calls.
-auto-shap will work with the following models.
+At present and at minimum, auto-shap will work with the following models.
 * XGBClassifier
 * XGBRegressor
 * CatBoostClassifier